ECTO-1A/ECTO-1A.github.io/_posts/2024-01-20-AppleJuice_CVE.md

 ## Real-World Consequences

 While the bug itself was fascinating from a research standpoint, the real-world fallout was swift and chaotic.
+Other cybersecurity researchers approached the media claiming credit for the discovery.
 Students across various schools began abusing the exploit, leading to suspensions and lockdowns.
 Reports began surfacing of commuters on public trains experiencing sudden iPhone reboots en masse.

 One particularly memorable story involved Jeroen van der Ham, who documented his experience on a train in the Netherlands.
 His phone, along with many others nearby, was rendered unusable until forcibly rebooted.